ericoh17/RRCME/README.md

-# RRCME 1.0.0
+# RRCME

-This package implements four different estimators to correct for bias in the presence of correlated covariate and time-to-event measurement error in survival analysis.
-The four estimators are (1) regression calibration (RC), (2) risk set regression calibration (RSRC), (3) generalized raking regression calibration (GRRC), and (4) generalized raking naive (GRN).
+This package implements four different estimators to correct for bias in time-to-event data in the presence of correlated covariate and censored event time measurement error.
+The four estimators are (1) regression calibration (RC),
+(2) risk set regression calibration (RSRC),
+(3) generalized raking regression calibration (GRRC), and (4) generalized raking naive (GRN).
 All of the methods assume the existence of a validation subset, which can be selected using